Pokémon: 2006–2012: Generation IV–V, TPCi established

 In 2009, Pokémon USA and Pokémon UK merged to form The Pokémon Company International (TPCi).
 This subsidiary of The Pokémon Company (TPC) has since managed the Pokémon franchise outside of Asia.

-In Generation V, Pokémon Black and White were released on 18 September 2010, in Japan for the DS and on 6 March 2011, in North America.
+In Generation V, Pokémon Black and White were released on 18 September 2010 in Japan for the DS and on 6 March 2011 in North America.
 The games feature enhanced visual effects and increased use of 3D graphics.
-The developers excluded old Pokémon and strategies, while introducing over 150 new Pokémon to evoke a sense of novelty and to provide new players a more "leveled playing field" against old players.
-The games seek to attract both new players and returning players through its detailed walkthrough and the addition of C-Gear (a real-time communication tool to improve the trade and battle experiences), respectively.
+The developers excluded old Pokémon and strategies, while introducing over 150 new Pokémon to evoke a sense of novelty and to provide new players with a more "leveled playing field" against old players.
+The games seek to attract both new players and returning players through their detailed walkthrough and the addition of C-Gear (a real-time communication tool to improve the trade and battle experiences), respectively.
+Black and White were followed by Pokémon Black 2 and White 2, which were released on 23 June 2012 in Japan and on 7 October 2012 in North America.

-The games were followed by Pokémon Black 2 and White 2, which were released on 23 June 2012, in Japan and on 7 October 2012, in North America.
-The games were developed for the DS rather than the more powerful Nintendo 3DS to maintain continuity with the game world in Black and White and they were presented from a different perspective in the storyline.
-Since the games are their first sequels, director Masuda explained that they have strived to find a "fine balance" to appeal to both newcomers and returning players by implementing introductory explanations, and by placing a Pokémon Center in the first in-game city, they were able to further this approach by providing newcomers with a detailed walkthrough and also returning players with new updates.
-During development phase, director Takao Unno revealed that they had experimented with a 100-player multiplayer experience via their communication feature Entralink drawing from their vision of players "sharing the same space, same time and same game" but this feature was never implemented due to technical limitations.